Learning Deep Features for One-Class Classification: Introduction

 \section{Introduction}

-} Fully supervised image classification is one of the most commonly studied problems in computer vision.
-Given a set of image-label pairs of different object classes, the goal of image classification\footnote{Throughout the paper what we mean by image classification is fully supervised image classification.} is to predict the class label of a test image seen during testing.
-Based on the number of classes present at training/validation and testing, image classification can be divided in to four sub-problems (multi-class classification, open-set classification, detection and one-class classification), as shown in Table~\ref{table:class}.
-Majority of the past work have attempted to address the multi-class classification \cite{NIPS2012_ALEX},\cite{he15deepresidual}, \cite{imagenet_cvpr09} and detection problems \cite{Hu_2017_CVPR},\cite{yang2016wider},\cite{girshick14CVPR}.
-While open-set classification \cite{Scheirer_2013_TPAMI}, \cite{BendaleB16}, \cite{SROSR} has received some attention in recent years, little or no work has been done specifically targeting one-class image classification.
-In this work, we address the latter by engineering deep features targeting one-class classification tasks.
+One-class classification is a classical machine learning problem that has received considerable attention in the recent literature\cite{AND},\cite{dsvdd},\cite{ocnn},\cite{Perera_btas_oneclass},\cite{Perera_CVPR19_2},\cite{oza2019one}.
 The objective of one-class classification is to recognize instances of a concept by only using examples of the same concept \cite{He:2013:ILF:2559492} as shown in Figure~\ref{fig:scales}.
 In such a training scenario, instances of only a single object class are available during training.
-In the context of this paper, all other classes except the class given for training is called alien classes \footnote{Depending on the domain of application an alien class may be called by an alternative term.
-For example, an alien class is known as novel class, abnormal class/outlier class, attacker/intruder class in novelty detection, abnormal image detection and active-authentication applications, respectively.}.
-During testing, the classifier may encounter objects from alien classes.
-The goal of the classifier is to distinguish objects of the known class from objects of alien classes.
+In the context of this paper, all other classes except the class given for training are called alien classes.\footnote{Depending on the application, an alien class may be called by an alternative term.
+For example, an alien class is known as novel class, abnormal class/outlier class, attacker/intruder class in novelty detection, abnormal image detection and active-authentication applications, respectively.} During testing, the classifier may encounter objects from alien classes.
+The goal of the classifier is to distinguish the objects of the known class from the objects of alien classes.
 It should be noted that one-class classification is different from binary classification due to the absence of training data from a second class.